legiahuy/csc13010-thinksage-ai/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the ISC License.

-## Acknowledgments

-- OpenAI for GPT API
-- Google for Gemini AI
-- Aigurulab for voice synthesis
-- DeepSeek for illustration generation
-- Remotion for video rendering
-- Convex for backend infrastructure

 ## Credits & Inspiration